ABC’s of Personal Loans

 A credit card is a physical card that is provided to a consumer by a bank or credit union (called an “issuer”) to make purchases, with the agreement that the cardholder will pay back the card issuer for the cost of any items purchased, plus any predetermined fees and interest if applicable.
 Issuers often work with other companies, such as airlines or e-commerce companies, to provide other benefits to the consumer who uses the card.
 Only using the credit card for what you can afford that month, and paying the entire statement balance on time, is a sensible way of using credit.

-Learn more about credit cards by browsing Uprova’s blogs on the subject!
+Learn more about credit cards here or browse Uprova’s blogs on credit cards.

-You can learn more about different types of debt relief through our blog posts.
+You can also view different types of debt relief through our blog posts.

 A creditor is the entity, person or institution, that extends credit by giving a person or company permission to borrow money that will be repaid in the future.